 No one can deny that the London 2012 Olympic Games have been a resounding success for Team GB, and Great Britain as a whole.
 The upsurge in support and patriotism for Team GB, and the third place in the medals table, have given us all something to shout about and celebrate.

-Inevitably, we now have politicians making announcements and statements on their thoughts and plans for the future, and of course we must welcome these if they are to create the crucial sporting legacy of increased sports participation, and sustain excellence in elite..
+Inevitably, we now have politicians making announcements and statements on their thoughts and plans for the future, and of course we must welcome these if they are to create the crucial sporting legacy of increased sports participation, and..
 Read More »

 Posted: Fri, 10 Aug 2012 08:03